 The main muscles that hoard trigger points for headaches are the splenius muscles, the suboccipitals, the sternocleidomastoid (SCM), and the trapezius.
 The splenius muscles are made up of two individual muscles – the splenius capitis and the splenius cervicis.
 The splenius capitis runs to the base of the skull, and the splenius cervicis runs to the upper cervical vertebrae.
 Trigger points in these muscles often cause pain that is felt through the head to the back of the eye, and on the top of the head.

 The suboccipitals consist of four small muscles that maintain proper movement and positioning between the first cervical vertebra and the base of the skull.
 Trigger points here cause feelings of pain inside the head from the back of the skull to the eye and forehead.
 The whole side of the head can hurt, much like the pain of a migraine.

 The sternocleidomastoid (SCM) muscle runs from the base of the skull, behind the ear, down around the side of the neck, and attach to the top of the sternum.
-SCM trigger points can cause widespread problems, including dizziness, nausea, poor balance and visual disturbances.
-Pain is referred to the eyes, over the eyes, and sometimes earache.
+SCM trigger points can cause widespread problems, including dizziness, nausea, poor balance, and visual disturbances.
+Referred pain is often in the eyes, over the eyes, and sometimes felt as an earache.

 The trapezius muscle is the large, flat muscle in the mid and upper back.
 One particular trigger point in the very top of the muscle refers pain to the temple and back of the head, often causing headaches.
 It may also create satellite trigger points in the temple or jaw muscles, leading to jaw or tooth pain.